-With hyperinflation looming and automation abolishing the source of profit, world socialism is becoming an absolute economic necessity (Q&A)
+With hyperinflation looming and automation abolishing the source of profit, world socialism is becoming an absolute economic necessity (FAQs part 1)

 Is worldwide hyperinflation really looming?